 2016 – Lisbon, Portugal (Jorge Spratley, Luisa Monteiro)

-The number of conference participants has steadily increased from around 70 in 1984 (Sevres/Paris) to more than 1600 at the 2016 congress in Lisbon!
+The number of conference participants has steadily increased from around 70 in 1984 (Sevres/Paris) to more than 1600 at the 2016 and 2018 congresses in Lisbon and Stockholm!

 Otorhinolaryngologists, other medical specialists and non-medically qualified professionals with a special interest in otorhinological care for children are eligible for membership and are most welcome to participate in Congresses, meetings and training programmes.